GoTadashi/ASD/README.md

 # ASD
-this is for college bussiness\n ter
+this is for college bussiness